alikureishy/DRL-MultiAgent-Collaboration/DESIGN.md

 ### Average Agent Scores

 The average scores for the 2-person team, at the end of each episode, are plotted here.
-Note how the learning is slow until episode ____, after which the learning is more productive and get the team to as high a score as ____.
+Note how the learning is slow until episode 235, after which the agents begin to learn faster, attaining a max score of ~3.0 -- that's keeping the ball in play for 30 to-fro returns!

 ![Average Scores][Episode-Averages]